-"Velocity Templates for Bug Filing" on the next page
+"Velocity Templates for Bug Filing" below

-"Managing Bug Tracker Plugins" on page 130
+"Managing Bug Tracker Plugins" on page 153

 Velocity Templates for Bug Filing

 Text-based fields for filing bugs in Fortify Software Security Center can be associated with Apache Velocity templates that reference issue data.
 When you submit a bug for one or more issues, the content for the mapped fields is generated using the corresponding template and data from the issues.